rowe-morehouse/rowemore/content/posts/product-management-uncertainty-and-risk.md

 When you have a list of risks in your back pocket, if you're pressed for a delivery date, you can say something like "I'm not sure how an ETA can be articulated right now when XYZ is a big unknown."

-Your Log <strong>gives you something to point to and refer back to</strong>.
+Your log <strong>gives you something to point to and refer back to</strong>.
 It gives you a reason to offer to stakeholders regarding your hesitance to give a straightforward ETA.

 You can say "Let me go through some of these unknowns and dependencies real quick so you can see how they may impact our timeline."